nasa/earthdata-search/README.md

 - AWS_ACCESS_KEY_ID
 - AWS_SECRET_ACCESS_KEY

-This application runs in a VPC for NASA security purposes, therefor the following values are expected when a deployment ocurrs.
+This application runs in a VPC for NASA security purposes, therefore the following values are expected when a deployment occurs:

 - VPC_ID
 - SUBNET_ID_A
 - SUBNET_ID_B

-For production use this application uses Scatter Swap to obfuscate some IDs -- the library does not require a value be provided but if you'd like to control it you can set the following ENV vars:
+For production use, this application uses Scatter Swap to obfuscate some IDs -- the library does not require a value be provided but if you'd like to control it you can set the following ENV vars:

 - OBFUSCATION_SPIN
 - OBFUSCATION_SPIN_SHAPEFILES